 The following Guidelines are applicable to all qualifying advertising EXCEPT FOR demos, trailers, and videos released on the internet.
 For demos, trailers, and videos released on the internet, any content from the game or live-action or pre-rendered sequences may be included, provided that such content reflects the game’s true nature and does not supplement or exceed the Pertinent Content in the game.
 (For age-gating requirements with respect to demos, trailers, and videos promoting games rated (or anticipated to be rated) Mature or Adults Only that are not suitable for a general audience, see Section VI.E.5.)
 While not required, ARC strongly recommends that publishers adopt an internal set of standards and practices for internet-distributed trailers and videos, which may include voluntarily adopting the content restrictions set forth in the following Guidelines.
 Alternatively, should publishers choose to do so, they may still submit their trailers and videos to ARC for a determination as to whether the content is consistent with the following Guidelines.

 Graphic and/or excessive depictions of violence

-For example: Repeated blows or gun shots inflicted upon people/creatures, violent blows to the head, guns/weapons pointed at head, impaling, exploding body parts, guns/weapons pointed toward reader/audience, depictions of fatal injuries and/or suicide, strangulation/choking, inflicting wounds with swords/knives, kicks to the groinGraphic and/or violent depictions of the use of weapons
+For example: Repeated blows or gun shots inflicted upon people/creatures, violent blows to the head, guns/weapons pointed at head, impaling, exploding body parts, guns/weapons pointed toward reader/audience, depictions of fatal injuries and/or suicide, drowning, strangulation/choking, inflicting wounds with swords/knives, blows to the groin, crosshairs placed over heads/facesGraphic and/or violent depictions of the use of weapons

-For example: Prolonged and/or excessive gunfire or use of weapons
+For example: Prolonged, prominent, and/or excessive gunfire or use or display of weapons<

-Allusions or depictions of acts of verbal or physical abuse toward children
+Allusions or depictions of acts of verbal or physical abuse towards children

 For example: Molestation, physical child abuse, children in peril